dblock/code.dblock.org/_posts/2011/2011-05-04-grape-trapping-all-exceptions-within-the-api.markdown

 comments: true
 dblog_post_id: 203
 ---
-We’ve been using [Grape](https://github.com/ruby-grape/grape) to provide a RESTful API.
+We've been using [Grape](https://github.com/ruby-grape/grape) to provide a RESTful API.
 Grape is a micro-framework for Ruby that makes it really easy.

-I’ve recently had to deal with code that raises exceptions in a bunch of unpredictable places.
+I've recently had to deal with code that raises exceptions in a bunch of unpredictable places.
 This causes Rails to produce an HTML error page, including when making JSON API calls.
 We want to have some control of this and wrap all calls to return an error message or maybe even a JSON error message.
-To do so we’ll write the following exception handler.
+To do so we'll write the following exception handler.
 It traps all exceptions in a _rescue_ block and re-throws a specific _:error_ that Grape expects.

 {% highlight ruby %}
 # trap all exceptions and fail gracefuly with a 500 and a proper message